Updating Your Arts & Crafts House?

 Most sinks had separate hot and cold faucets.
 The mixing faucet in which hot and cold water is blended inside the faucet did not arrive until the 1930s.
 Mixing faucets are now required by most local plumbing codes because they are safer.
 There are a great many styles to choose from that are suitable for an Arts & Crafts bath.
 Two-handle faucets are the most authentic — the single handle faucet was not available until after the World War and would not have been seen in an Arts & Crafts bath.

-White and off-white, the "sanitary colors", were favored until the late 1920s when pastel sanitary fixtures were introduced which led to experimentation with pastel tiles and tile borders.
-These new colors, including turquoise, peach lemon-lemon and hot pink, were to become closely associated with post-war modernism in tens of thousands of Cape Cod and post-war Colonial houses.
-However, most of these bathroom colors actually originated during the late Arts & Crafts era.
+White and off-white, the "sanitary colors", were favored until the late 1920s when pastel sanitary fixtures designed by noted industrial designer, Henry Dreyfuss, were introduced by Crane Co. which led to experimentation with pastel tiles and tile borders.
+These new colors, including turquoise, peach lemon-lemon, and hot pink, were to become closely associated with post-war modernism in hundreds of thousands of Cape Cod and post-war Colonial houses.
+However, most of these "Retro" bathroom colors actually originated during the late Arts & Crafts era.

 Kohler introduced the double-walled apron alcove tub (what you think of as the standard bathtub) in 1911, and it quickly replaced the claw-foot and pedestals tubs in use since the 19th century.
 Moving the tub to one wall, instead of in the center of the room, made more space in the bathroom for other things, like modest vanities, which at the time were often furniture rather than built-in cabinets, or built-in cabinets designed to look like furniture.

-Heavy, bright chrome was the most common finish for faucets and white enamel for sinks, tubs and toilets.
+Heavy, bright chrome was the most common finish for faucets and white enamel for sinks, tubs, and toilets.
 Chrome was a relatively new finish at the time, and expensive.
 It was much more durable and lasted much longer than the polished nickel plating that had replaced brass in the late 1800s, so it quickly became the standard.
 Today's more durable nickel plating and polished brass would also work well.
+(For more on faucet finishes, see Faucet Basics Part 5: Faucet Finishes.)

 By far the most common and most often reproduced flooring choice was white 1" hexagonal mosaic tile.
 It might have been accented with black hex tiles in a flower, diamond or dot pattern.
 The penny round tile was another frequent choice, as were herringbone, basketweave and running bond patterns.
 But in nearly all cases, the tile was mosaic and white or off-white.
 Mosaic was used because tile in those days was laid in a wet concrete base, and it was very difficult to lay larger format tile in wet concrete that was never completely flat.
 Large format tile did not come into common use until thinset mastics allowed it to be laid over a flat board or cured concrete substrate.